Computer Programmers May No Longer Be Eligible For H-1B Visas [Update]

 The only math I deal with is splitting up a 1M+ item security scan spreadsheet with a half-dozen coworkers to remediate in three weeks.
 Or two weeks if management has a bug up their collective asses.

-Re:And you don't think they will make up stuff (Score:4, Interesting)
+Re:And you don't think they will make up stuff (Score:5, Interesting)

 Re:And you don't think they will make up *more* stuff